Reddiepoint/RedAlt-SteamUp-Creator/README.md

 1. Download RedAlt-Steam-Update-Creator, and Depot Downloader and install steamdb_changelist_grabber.user.js with a script manager such as Violentmonkey.

-    - Put the Creator, Installer and Depot Downloader in the same folder.
+    - Put the Creator and Depot Downloader in the same folder.

 2. Run RedAlt-Steam-Update-Creator and check for updates to download RedAlt-Steam-Update-Installer.